rpi-mps/Start-Here/README.md

 - **Scripts-Mac-Binaries** - Scripts-based development environment for Mac
 - **Scripts-Linux-Binaries** - Scripts-based development environment for Linux

-For each development environment, these are the repositories needed:
+These are the repositories needed for each development environment:

 ***SystemWorkbench (Eclipse-based):***
 - References